hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step6-decrease-load.md

-Remove the stressor and observe he scaling down.
+Stop the load testing requests and observe how the HPA reacts by scaling down the Pod count.
 This will save you money.

 Go back _Terminal 2_ from the Tab above and break out of the loop.